anasstouaticoder/magento2-module-lokalise-translation/README.md

 Then save changes and refresh config and translation caches
 ## Specifications

-This module gives the possibility to integrate Lokalise translations in Magento projects
+- This module allows you to integrate Lokalise translations into Magento projects.
+- The module will load Lokalise translations for a given locale ISO code.
+For example, if your store view is set to French (`fr_FR`), the French translation from the `fr_FR` locale in Lokalise will be applied to the store's translations.
 ## Usage
 After Configurating the module, now you juste need to add/modify or remove translation keys in lokalise dashboard then purge tranlsation cache in